The Tip Sheet

-The Tip Sheet (1993–2002) was a weekly magazine and CD insert for UK music industry insiders.
-Jonathan King founded it and was managing editor until his imprisonment in 2001.
-His brother, Andy, took over the position, helped by Joe Taylor.
+The Tip Sheet (1993–2002) was a weekly music magazine, exclusively sold to UK music industry insiders.
+The magazine was founded by Jonathan King, who also served as its managing editor until his imprisonment in 2001 for child sex offences.
+After his imprisonment, his brother Andy King took over the position, initially helped by Joe Taylor.
+Taylor and fellow employee Paul Scaife left the magazine to launch Record of the Day in 2003.